syncfusion-content/blazor-docs/blazor/diagram/overview.md

 ## Zoom and Pan

-In SfDiagramOverviewComponent, the view port of the diagram is highlighted with a red color rectangle.
+In the SfDiagramOverviewComponent, the view port of the diagram is highlighted with a red color rectangle.
 Diagram can be zoomed/panned by interacting with that rectangle.
 You can interact with SfDiagramOverviewComponent as follows:

 * Resize the rectangle: Zooms in/out the diagram.
 * Drag the rectangle: Pans the diagram.
 * Click at a position: Navigates to the clicked region.
 * Choose a particular region by clicking and dragging: Navigates to the specified region.

-The following image shows how the diagram is zoomed/panned with overview.
+The following image shows how the diagram is zoomed/panned with an overview.

 ![Overview Interaction](images/Overview.gif)